Growing Up Inside:

 What you were in, on the other hand, was a destructive group known through the decades (at least since the 1970s) as a Bible-based “cult” that used coercive persuasion and sophisticated thought reform techniques in order to recruit and retain members.
 All mind-manipulating groups teach their members almost identical ideas which they call “truths”: “We are the one true church”; “We are God’s true church,” “The end of the age/Kingdom is coming soon”; “God is working through the Apostle, Elijah, that Prophet, etc.”; “We are God’s elite,” “Only we have the truth”; “If you leave this church, there is no hope for you,” etc. These lies played a big part–and still do–in deceiving and controlling many who follow Herbert Armstrong’s teachings today.

 Even though you may never have been completely under the control of the group, you were undoubtedly strongly affected by it if you ever went to S.E.P.
-(Summer Education Program), Philadelphia Youth Camp, etc., or to Ambassador College or Imperial College (the latter now known as Armstrong College).
+(Summer Education Program), Philadelphia Church of God SEP, etc., or to Ambassador College or Imperial College (the latter now known as Herbert W. Armstrong College).

 Educating yourself on how the leaders used coercive persuasion and thought reform on the naïve will help you break free of any ambivalent feelings you may still have toward the WCG, PCG, etc., or your thoughts to perhaps go to another offshoot with similar Armstrong teachings and methods of control and fear.